greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="log_min_duration_statement"></a>log\_min\_duration\_statement

 Logs the statement and its duration on a single log line if its duration is greater than or equal to the specified number of milliseconds.
-Setting this to 0 will print all statements and their durations. -1 disables the feature.
+Setting this to 0 will print all statements and their durations. -1 deactivates the feature.
 For example, if you set it to 250 then all SQL statements that run 250ms or longer will be logged.
 Enabling this option can be useful in tracking down unoptimized queries in your applications.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|